INSPIRE 2022 WRITERS ANNOUNCED

 The 2022 INSPIRE writers are: Dexter Flanders, Jessica Norman, Magdalene Bird, Martha Watson Allpress, Mary Antony, Nana-Kofi Kufuor, Nancy Netherwood, Nic McQuillan, Nicola May-Taylor, Patrick Swain, Phoebe Frances Brown, Sarah Power and Sid Sagar.

-working with this group to shape and develop new plays which speak to the modern world.
+Roy Williams, Mentor of INSPIRE said: 'This is our fourth year of INSPIRE and the quality of writers is as high as ever.
+I'm so excited to be working with this group to shape and develop new plays which speak to the modern world.
 They couldn't be more different and have more diverse interests, but every one is an artist worth taking note of.
 Looking forward to the year ahead!'

 MEET THE 2022 INSPIRE WRITERS

 Dexter trained at RADA.
 In 2019 he was chosen to participate in the Royal Court Theatre’s Introduction to Playwriting Group.
 In 2021 Dexter received a bursary from Sam Mendes’ company Neal Street.
 Current commissions include a drama pilot which has been picked up by Neal Street and he’s is writing a feature for Blue Story producer Joy Gharoro-Akpojotor.
 He’s been in writers rooms for Sky, Gaumont and Netflix.
 Foxes, his debut play, was on at Theatre 503 & Theatre Peckham in 2021 and was a finalist for the Alfred Fagon Award for Best New Play by a Black British Playwright.
 He’s also published by Methuen.